 The legal entity federation model will easily facilitate the employment of these roles, particularly if the federation holds NHS Employing Authority Status and can include these roles in the services that attract that status.

-If you would like more information on the role of a business ready GP federation and how it can positively impact in a local health economy and support the PCNs with remarkable delivery we would be happy to discuss.
+If you would like more information on the role of a business-ready GP federation and how it can positively impact a local health economy and support the PCNs with remarkable delivery, we would be happy to discuss.

 The Primary Care Team in SCW continues to provide support and direction to practices, Primary Care Networks and federations in working to successfully implement new care models, develop connections and work collaboratively within Integrated Care Systems.